 Research and development are applied across different industries and sectors.
 Generally, pharmaceuticals, software, technology, and semiconductor companies incur the highest R&D spending.
 Industries with companies with a large number of intangible assets generally report high spending in research and development efforts.

 Basic vs. Applied R&D

 There are two major types of research and development: Basic and Applied.

 Basic research is concerned with the acquisition of new knowledge.
 It is a systematic study that intends to gain a deeper understanding of the fundamental elements of a concept or phenomenon.
 Basic research is an initial stage of the R&D process.
-However, it does not provide the possible applications of concepts or phenomenon in production.
+However, it does not provide the possible applications of concepts or phenomena in production.
 Also, basic research is the most time-consuming part of R&D.

 On the other hand, applied research is a systematic study of application knowledge in the development of products or operations.
 Relative to basic research, applied research is more complex in nature.
 Thus, it requires higher spending than basic research.

 The general problem for companies is that future benefits from research and development are uncertain to be realized, and therefore R&D expenditures cannot be capitalized.
 Accounting standards require companies to expense all research and development expenditures as incurred.
 However, in the case of an M&A transaction, the R&D expenses of the target company may sometimes be capitalized as part of goodwill, because the acquirer can recognize the fair value of the R&D assets.
 The R&D costs are included in the company’s operating expenses and are usually reflected in its income statement.

 There are also some accounting standards related to booking research and development expenditures:

 Assets/materials: Purchased assets and materials that have alternative future use are recorded as assets.
 However, if assets and materials do not have an alternative future use, the costs should be expensed.